By Roberta Kravette

 How Long: Hour, day, weekend, or longer

 By the first months of the new year, their epic journey begins.
 Navigating by the stars, sun, and the earth’s magnetic pull, they travel thousands of miles from their southern winter homes en route to breeding grounds as far north as the Arctic.
 It is a perilous and exhausting pilgrimage.
-The route, once lush with forests and open meadows, places to rest and feed during the long journey, is largely changed now, nature has been replaced by pavement and brick.
-And each little traveler, most less than a half-ounce (14 grams) of flying fury, must also compete for air space with the huge, powerful, uncompromising, engine-driven metal birds and tall glass sided buildings.
+The route, once lush with forests and open meadows, places to rest and feed during the long journey, is largely changed now.
+Nature has been replaced by pavement and brick.
+And each little traveler, most less than a half-ounce (14 grams) of flying fury, must compete even for air space with the huge, powerful, uncompromising, engine-driven metal birds and tall glass sided buildings.

 Manhattan’s Heart is Vital Resting Point

 They arrive at last, in waves of different species and colors, to the oasis in Manhattan’s heart: Central Park.
 Here they rest, refuel, and then without a trace, are gone again.
 Who are these stealthy visitors?
-They are warblers and other tiny birds, each obeying an ancient pull.
+Warblers.
+Warblers and other tiny birds, each obeying an ancient call.

 New York: A Sanctuary State